grames02/first_one/README.md

 From here, I created a file known as: MusiciansContext.jsx.
 This file has 10 artists put into a list, and via utilizing the Date() syntax, I was able to create a function that selects a new artist from the list of 10 at random (while avoiding to choose the previous day's musician.)
 Once again, for transparency, I did troubleshoot with AI, but it did not write my code for me.

 ## Reaction Implementations, Artist Context:
 From here, I knew that I wanted to provide data about each artist.
 So I once again made another file that I connected to app.jsx.
 This file was known as: ArtistData.jsx.
+Within this file, I made one big object that housed all of the different artist information.
+It utilized the same 10 artists as 'keys' to their associating data (things such as bio, trivia question, trivia answer, a url for their image, etc.) So this essentially served as the hub for all the information for each artist.

+This file works in tandem with the MusiciansContext file.
+As that file picks a random musician for the day, the ArtistData file, will feed in all of the associating data.